slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - se tiver tudo bem dentro da equipa tudo se ira passar. focar no interno e n no externo -->

-> *'There are two ways of spreading light: to be the candle or the mirror that reflects it.' -- Edith Wharton*
+> *"There are two ways of spreading light: to be the candle or the mirror that reflects it."
+-- Edith Wharton*

 People should feel as part of a tribe.